Ilse Bing: Angles

-Low and High Angles: Bing frequently used extremely low or high viewpoints to add drama and abstraction to his images.
+Low and High Angles: Bing frequently used extremely low or high viewpoints to add drama and abstraction to her images.
 She would, for instance, take pictures of bridges, towers, and staircases from below to highlight their geometry and height.

 Tilted Horizons: In contrast to the conventional, flat framing, she welcomed diagonal lines and tilted perspectives, commonly referred to as "Dutch angles".
 Her photos have a vibrant, modernist character as a result.

 Geometric Composition: She transformed everyday scenes into captivating visual studies by emphasizing shapes, shadows, and light with acute angles.
 She frequently aligned her compositions with building lines or reflections.

 Close-ups & Cropping: Bing didn't hesitate to use close-ups from unusual perspectives or to crop her subjects in unexpected ways.
 Depending on the topic, this produced an atmosphere of abstraction or closeness.

 Motion and Time: Her interest in the movement of time and energy inside a still photograph is demonstrated by the times she employed tilted views to capture movement, such as dancers, shadows, or street scenes.